ChrisL79/SATSTAT-/README.md

 # SATSTAT QO-100 Station Monitor
 ### By Chris Lawton M7JEX

 SatStat is an open source station monitor for QO-100 (Es'hail-2) satellite operators.
-It connects to a DXPatrol QO-100 amplifier via an ESP32-C5 microcontroller and provides real time monitoring of your station over WiFi through any web browser or the dedicated Windows desktop application.
+It connects to a DXPatrol QO-100 amplifier via an ESP32-C5 microcontroller, (or any other amp with a voltage sense wire for FWD and REf power) and provides real time monitoring of your station over WiFi through any web browser or the dedicated Windows desktop application.

 ---